slarmoo/.github/profile/uxdesign/uxdesign.md

 - [Google site performance](https://www.youtube.com/watch?v=OpMfx_Zie2g)
 - [MDN Performance](https://developer.mozilla.org/en-US/docs/Web/Performance)

 Application performance is an important aspect of your design that often gets overlooked until it is too late.
-Your application can be visually stunning, have intuitive navigation, and amazing interactivity, but if it takes minutes to load or react the a user's actions, it will completely fail.
+Your application can be visually stunning, have intuitive navigation, and have amazing interactivity, but if it takes minutes to load or react to a user's actions, it will completely fail.
 Many studies have analyzed the relationship between performance and user retention.
-One [study](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/) showed that as load times increase from one second to five seconds it causes 90% of the users to bounce, or leave, the application.
+One [study](https://www.thinkwithgoogle.com/marketing-strategies/app-and-mobile/mobile-page-speed-new-industry-benchmarks/) showed that as load times increase from one second to five seconds it causes 90% more users to bounce, or leave the application.

 ![Bounce rates](designPerformanceBounceRates.jpg)